 "With data generation continuing to grow, organizations must take a holistic approach from the top-down to ensure their infrastructure meets changing customer demands.
 This means viewing data infrastructure, whether on-premise, in the cloud, or a hybrid setup, as a strategic tool to support key business objectives," he explains.

 With data gravity remaining a big concern amongst IT leaders, the complexity around the management and integration of data is increasing too.
 For example, almost three quarters of respondents (74%) believe their use of cloud services will increase over the next 12 14 months.

 In addition, 95% of IT leaders indicate that a data centers ability to integrate co-located and fully managed services is important when considering prospective data centers.
 And, 98% of respondents indicate that connectivity will continue to be important.
 This showcases the growing need for the adoption of tools that can meet the new data, control and networking demands of global enterprises.

 "It is becoming increasingly clear that organisations face considerable roadblocks when implementing their data management strategy," says Smith.

 "As enterprises adapt IT strategies, seemingly on the fly, to meet evolving demands we see a stronger need for tools, clouds, networks and resources, such as our own PlatformDIGITAL, to address the growing challenges posed by data gravity."

-The survey showed more than three quarters (80%) of IT leaders indicate that the use of renewable energy and low carbon footprint is important when considering a prospective data centre and looking at their data strategies.
-In fact, one-in-three say they will not consider a data centre that doesn't have a sustainability plan.
+The survey showed more than three quarters (80%) of IT leaders indicate that the use of renewable energy and low carbon footprint is important when considering a prospective data center and looking at their data strategies.
+In fact, one-in-three say they will not consider a data center that doesn't have a sustainability plan.